vespa-engine/blog/_posts/2022-06-07-vespa-hybrid-billion-scale-vector-search.md

 search the inverted index content cluster using logical disjunction (OR) of the centroid ids retrieved by the `HNSW` graph search.

-Each of the content nodes involved in the inverted index query ranks the retrieved non-centroids vectors by calculating the distance between the vector and the query vector.
+Each content nodes involved in the inverted index query ranks the retrieved non-centroid vectors by calculating the distance between the vector and the query vector.
 Finally, the result of the two searches is merged and returned.